HavaShabtai/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Description of how run_analysis.R performs the above steps:
 ==============================================
-loads the librareis **library(utils)** and **library(dplyr)**.
-If one haven't installed yet these libraries it is possible to install them with the command **install.packages("package_name")**<br />
-concatinate the training and the test sets with the command **rbind** and then concatenate the Subject, Activity and Feature columns with the **cbind** command. <br />
+1. Loads the librareis **library(utils)** and **library(dplyr)**.
+If one haven't installed yet these libraries it is possible to install them with the command **install.packages("package_name")**.
+Concatinate the training and the test sets with the command **rbind** and then concatenate the Subject, Activity and Feature columns with the **cbind** command. <br />
-Load the features labels and extract the mean and standard deviation column names with the command **gerp** and extract the right columns with the command **subset**. <br />
+2. Load the features labels and extract the mean and standard deviation column names with the command **gerp** and extract the right columns with the command **subset**. <br />
-Load activity labels and then use the command **merge** to merge the tidy data set with the activity label.
+3. Load activity labels and then use the command **merge** to merge the tidy data set with the activity label.
 The result needed to be rearrange again in the right order and that is been done with the command **select**. <br />
-Using the **gsub** command we appropriately labels the data set with descriptive variable names. <br />
+4. Using the **gsub** command we appropriately labels the data set with descriptive variable names. <br />
-In the last step we use a special function from the dplyr package, **summarise_each**, in order to aggregate the information in wanted way.
+5. In the last step we use a special function from the dplyr package, **summarise_each**, in order to aggregate the information in wanted way.
 Since the summarise_each function changes the names of the columns, a renaming is needed.